 a. publicizing opportunities for and assisting in the recruitment of faculty to

-teach in EC programs
+teach in EC programs;

-b. distributing application packets, collecting completed applications, and distributing completed applications to other institutional representatives involved in faculty selection
+b. distributing application packets, collecting completed applications, and distributing completed applications to other institutional representatives involved in faculty selection;

 c. participating in meetings scheduled to select faculty for teaching in EC programs.